pdixon/emacs.d/README.markdown

 # External Programs
 ## Aspell
 This is essential for flyspell.
 When I was Carbon Emacs this was bundled in the package.
-Since I've changed to Emacs 23 nightly builds I don't get this convenience.
+Since I've changed to Emacs 23 (now 24) nightly builds I don't get this convenience.
 After spending hours trying various ports and binary builds I finally hit upon the easy solution.
 Build it from source.
 It has not non-standard dependencies, so 5 minutes later it was all done.

 ## Mac OSX `PATH`
 On Mac OSX Emacs.app doesn't inherit the `PATH` from the shell.